ASamirbadran/Channels/README.md

 # Channels
-This Is A Demo For App Structure Using Viper, Environment Configuration , and Base Modules
+This Is A Demo For App Structure Using Viper including Environment Configuration